 Balderdash and poppycock.nikemil1972 wrote:First of all, I think Raspberry Pie should have a warning label that reads: "THIS MACHINE IS NOT FOR BEGINNERS."
 Please remove the forum "Beginners" because RP is too difficult to even get off the ground.
 Unless you know LINUX, forget it.

-Users browsing this forum: genodesiful and 22 guests
+Users browsing this forum: marciokoko and 32 guests